-Children’s demands can hit especially hard when we’re working long hours to make ends meet—or just trying to get dinner on the table.
+Children’s demands might hit especially hard when we’re working long hours to make ends meet or just trying to get dinner on the table.
 We’re also reminded of how much need there is among families in our own communities and around the world.
 While young children can’t yet see the world from somebody else’s perspective, we can begin to build a sense of gratitude starting in the toddler years.

 Here are some ideas on how to model gratitude and create family traditions that focus on values of thankfulness and generosity:

 Show appreciation to your children.
 Slow down and observe more closely.
 You’ll see things you appreciate about your kids—then tell them!
 Appreciation can be an even more powerful motivator than praise.
 Sharing appreciation is a strong way to feel connected to one another.